acollign/netrunner-wiki/Progress-Report,-June-2015.md

 * Installed hosting: Dinosaurus, Djinn, Leprechaun, London Library, Off-Campus Apartment, Progenitor, Omni-Drive, and Scheherazade.
 Cards hosted on these are installed and can be used and targeted by abilities and effects.
 To host a card on these, click the host card and then select the card you want to host from your hand.
 Improvements will come for interactions with Self-modifying Code, Clone Chip, etc.
 * Host modifiers: Parasite, The Personal Touch, Patch, Sub Boost, Oversight AI, Bioroid Efficiency Research, Bishop, Knight, Pawn, Rook.
 These are installed / hosted onto existing cards and modify them in some way.

-Face-down hosting for Glen Station and Street Peddler has not been finished.
+Face-down hosting for Glenn Station and Street Peddler has not been finished.

 ### Ice dynamic strengths